o2r-project/api/docs/compendium/public_share.md

 # Public share

-Upload a research compendium by submitting a link to a cloud resource using a regular HTTP `POST` request ("URL encoded". `application/x-www-form-urlencoded`).
+Upload a research compendium by submitting a link to a cloud resource using an HTTP `POST` request using `multipart/form-data`.

 Currently, the following repositories are supported: